nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

-## Managing the Attendance of a Session
+## Managing the attendance of a session

 In the following sections, you will find the features that are available to you after you have selected a session while on the `Session Page`.
 Your current page would look similar to this: